Quantifying Information Extraction using Generalized Quantum Measurements: Observational entropy with generalized measurements: Bounds on extracted information

+First, we review the basic ideas governing observational entropy for projective coarse grainings that have been extensively discussed in Refs.~\cite{safranek2019classical, safranek2019short, safranek2019long, safranek2021brief}.

 Defining $\P_i$ as the projector onto a subspace $\HS_i$, we collect these projectors into a set $\C=\{\P_i\}$, which we call a \emph{coarse-graining}.
-Projectors in this set are Hermitian ($\P_i^\dag=\P_i$), orthogonal ($\P_i \P_j = \P_i \delta_{ij}$), and they satisfy completeness relation ($\sum_i\P_i=\hat{I}$).
-Conversely, any coarse-graining $\C=\{\P_i\}$ with the above properties defines a decomposition of the Hilbert space $\HS=\bigoplus_i\HS_i$, in which subspace $\HS_i$ (macrostate) is spanned by eigenvectors of $\P_i$.
-Thus, in this construction we can talk either about a decomposition of the unity into orthonormal projectors ($\hat{I}=\sum_i\P_i$), or a decomposition of Hilbert space into subspaces ($\HS=\bigoplus_i\HS_i$).
-Either way, these descriptions are equivalent.
+Projectors in this set are Hermitian ($\P_i^\dag=\P_i$), orthogonal ($\P_i \P_j = \P_i \delta_{ij}$), and they satisfy the completeness relation ($\sum_i\P_i=\hat{I}$).
+Conversely, any coarse-graining $\C=\{\P_i\}$ with the above properties defines a decomposition of the Hilbert space $\HS=\bigoplus_i\HS_i$, in which a subspace $\HS_i$ (macrostate) is spanned by eigenvectors of $\P_i$.
+Thus, in this construction, we can either decompose the unity operator into orthonormal projectors ($\hat{I}=\sum_i\P_i$), or equivalently decompose the Hilbert space into subspaces ($\HS=\bigoplus_i\HS_i$).

 Each observable defines a coarse-graining $\C_{\hat{A}}=\{\P_a\}$ through its spectral decomposition $\hat{A}=\sum_aa \P_a$.
 Thus it also defines the corresponding decomposition of the Hilbert space $\HS=\bigoplus_a\HS_a$.
-Each eigenvalue $a$ represents the macroscopic property, and is one of the measurement outcomes obtained when measuring that observable.
-Generally, any coarse-graining can be viewed as a type of measurement---not necessarily complete, and not necessarily of some observable.
+Here, each eigenvalue $a$ represents the macroscopic property and is one of the measurement outcomes obtained when measuring that observable.
+Generally, any coarse-graining can be viewed as a type of measurement.
+It does not need to be complete, i.e., it does not have to project onto a pure state (which corresponds to rank-1 projectors).
+Instead, we allow projectors $\P_a$ to have an arbitrary rank.
+By definition, this rank is the same as the dimension of the subspace $\HS_a$ the projector projects onto.